-This guide provides information to help you access language resources that you can use during your time at the University of Suffolk.
-The Department of Learning Services aim to support your studies in an English speaking environment and to make your experience here as educational, enjoyable and productive as possible.
+This guide provides information to help you access language support during your time here at the University of Suffolk.
+The Department of Learning Services aims to support your studies in an English speaking environment and to make your experience of learning enjoyable and productive.

-All international students are offered the chance to take a short (45 minute) diagnostic assessment in the form of a mini-essay task.
-Students will be given individual feedback on their academic writing and English language, which is followed by discussion of an individual learning program to address areas for development.
-You can attend these sessions in Library Room L107 on the following dates for language assessment (no need to book):
+All international students are offered the chance to complete a short (45 minute) diagnostic assessment in the form of a mini-essay task.
+Students will then be given individual feedback on their academic writing and English language for this task.
+This is followed by discussion of an individual learning program to address any areas of language/ academic skills which would benefit from further development.

-In addition, international students are invited to book onto a one day Get Ahead International course, which introduces some important introductory skills to get started with studying at university.
-This course will introduce key areas surrounding university life, first assignments, researching, using the library, and managing time efficiently in an independent learning environment.
+In addition, international students are invited to attend the Induction sessions linked with their chosen subject area, which introduce important skills to get started with studying at university.
+These sessions will introduce key areas surrounding university life, first assignments, researching, using the library, and managing time efficiently in an independent learning environment.
+These events are available through your Brightspace online learning environment.

-International students are encouraged to make use of the regular study skills workshops that are offered by Learning Services and take place in Library Room L107.
+International students are encouraged to make use of the study skills workshops that are offered by Learning Services..
 Details of these workshops and bookings are available through the Learning Services workshop pages.
+Currently workshops are delivered via the virtual classroom learning environment.

 One to one support

-International students are able to book individual one to one support with a skills adviser to discuss English for academic purposes, academic writing and study skills.
-Our aim is to support your success with assignments on both an individualised and integrated basis.
+International students are able to book individual one to one support with a skills adviser to discuss English as and additional language for academic purposes, academic writing and study skills.
+Our aim is to support success with your assignments on both an individual and course specific basis.
+One to one support is currently delivered online, via Teams, phone or email.

 Here are some useful links to language learning resources for International Students.